WillClfrd/TheGuidesGrandAdventure/README.md

   * setSound():            Implements a global on/off for SFX.

-- UserRecord:            Creates a record of the game activity that was completed, consisting of a username that the user inputs, a score, and the character used.
+- **UserRecord**:            Creates a record of the game activity that was completed, consisting of a username that the user inputs, a score, and the character used.

 **ACTIVITY CLASSES**

-- CreditsActivity:       Credits view, this activity just creates a runnable to give the sprites animation, and has a back button.
+- **CreditsActivity**:       Credits view, this activity just creates a runnable to give the sprites animation, and has a back button.

   * run():                 Uses a runnable to create a character walking animation.

-- GameActivity:          Live game component, initializes game objects and sets up the GameCanvas for the user to play the game.
+- **GameActivity**:          Live game component, initializes game objects and sets up the GameCanvas for the user to play the game.

-- GameOverActivity:      Post game view, shows the user the game score and the top 5 scores leaderboard.
+- **GameOverActivity**:      Post game view, shows the user the game score and the top 5 scores leaderboard.

-- MainActivity:          Main menu component of the program, allows user to access all other views aside from game over through this activity.
+- **MainActivity**:          Main menu component of the program, allows user to access all other views aside from game over through this activity.

   * run():                 Uses a runnable to make the title image sway on its Y axis.

-- SettingsActivity:      Settings view, gives the user aesthetic and audio options to tailor to their liking.
+- **SettingsActivity**:      Settings view, gives the user aesthetic and audio options to tailor to their liking.

 ## Installation